GageLochner/Lecture-notes-361/Week6.md

 `*b+1` will find what is stored next to b. `If var *b = H, *b+1 = I *b+2 = J, ect ect`

+## bc

+Infinite precission calculator.
+Useful for lab 6.

+## strings

+Printf will print a string until it sees `\0`.

+## Prototyping

+Do not prototype in matlab.
+Read chaper 10 of book for more info.

+## PBJ demo

+Write algorithum in sudo code before declarations, variables, ect.

+Then write the code as one piece.

+Revising variables again and again.
+Try to think of everything.

+Set up code before you do any coding.

+> Is the knife removed from the bread